Fianna

 They are featured in a body of Irish legends known as the 'Fianna Cycle' or 'Fenian Cycle', which focuses on the adventures and heroic deeds of the fian leader Fionn mac Cumhaill and his band.
 In later tales, the fianna are more often depicted as household troops of the High Kings.

-The Fianna Éireann, an Irish nationalist youth organisation founded in the 20th century, is named after them.
+The Fenian Brotherhood of the 19th century and the Fianna Éireann, an Irish nationalist youth organisation of the 20th century, are named after them.

 Historicity

 The historical institution of the fían is known from references in early medieval Irish law tracts.
 A fían (plural fíana or fianna) was a small band of roving hunter-warriors.
 It was made up of landless young men of free birth, often young aristocrats, "who had left fosterage but had not yet inherited the property needed to settle down as full landowning members of the túath".
 A member of a fían was called a fénnid; the leader of a fían was a rígfénnid (literally "king-fénnid").
 The fían way of life was called fíanaigecht and involved living in the wild, hunting, raiding, martial and athletic training, and even training in poetry.
 They also served as mercenaries.
 Wild animals, particularly the wolf and the deer, seem to have been fían mascots.
 Some sources associate fianna with the outdoor cooking pits known as fulacht fiadh.

 Many of the first mentions of fianna are connected with Scoti raids in Britain during the end of the Roman rule.

 Geoffrey Keating, in his 17th-century History of Ireland, says that during the winter the fianna were quartered and fed by the nobility, during which time they would keep order on their behalf, but during the summer/autumn, from Beltaine to Samhain, they were obliged to live by hunting for food and for pelts to sell.
 Keating's History is more a compilation of traditions than a reliable history, but in this case scholars point to references in early Irish literature and the existence of a closed hunting season for deer and wild boar between Samhain and Beltaine in medieval Scotland as corroboration.
 Hubert Thomas Knox (1908) likened the fianna to "bodies of Gallowglasses such as appeared in the fifteenth and sixteenth centuries, but then under command of adventurers who were not inhabitants of the province, Free Companies who sold their services to any one who could raise their wages".